Pepper Lunch in a Rice Cooker

 6. Once the rice is cooked, quickly open the rice cooker lid and place the marinated steak slices on top of the hot rice.
 Immediately close the lid to retain the steam.

 7. Let the steak cook for 2-5 minutes, depending on the thickness of the slices and your preferred level of doneness.
-For me, 3 minutes works perfectly.
+For me, 3 minutes works perfectly, but it may vary depending on your rice cooker.

 8. Open the lid, and serve the rice and steak mixture.
 Top each serving with 1/2 tablespoon of butter and garnish with green onions.